Stephen Colbert Talks Trump Inauguration Speech, Says It Was Like ‘Lincoln Huffing Paint Thinner’

 — Niklas Danielsson (@Finnpal) January 21, 2017

-As Stephen Colbert is known to do, he had a unique explanation for why the incoming POTUS would would choose a tie so much longer than is traditional.
+As Stephen Colbert is known to do, he had a unique explanation for why the incoming POTUS would choose a tie so much longer than is traditional.

 “It’s very handy.
 You can use it to hide an erection.
 Which I will not have for four years now.”